Ser-Avi/InfiniteTicTacToe/README.md

-# InfiniteTicTacToe
+# MegaTicTacToe

 This is a project I'm currently working on.
-The concept is to have an "infinitely" large tictactoe game where the user can pick how many Xs or Os in a row count as a win.
+The concept is to have a tictactoe game where the user can pick the board size and how many in a row it takes to win.
 The base tic-tac-toe game comes from the following guide: https://realpython.com/tic-tac-toe-python/